StackVista/stackstate-docs/setup/install-stackstate/troubleshooting.md

 ---
-description: Rancher Observability Self-hosted
+description: SUSE Observability Self-hosted
 ---

 # Troubleshooting

 ## Quick troubleshooting guide

-Here is a quick guide for troubleshooting the startup of Rancher Observability:
+Here is a quick guide for troubleshooting the startup of SUSE Observability:

 1. Check that the install completed successfully and the release is listed: